-An Accredited Professional Photographer is a professional photographer who has met the Australian Institute of Professional Photography (AIPP) accreditation standards, certified by the Federal Government’s Australian Competition & Consumer Commission and is a current AIPP member.
+An Accredited Professional Photographer is a professional photographer who met the Australian Institute of Professional Photography (AIPP) accreditation standards, certified by the Federal Government’s Australian Competition & Consumer Commission (ACCC).

 An AIPP Licentiate is a person who has a formal attestation of over 15 years professional competence, borne from experience to not only practice a profession but also to teach, educate and mentor others in the profession.

 Accreditation is designed to give you confidence that your professional photographer is a proven, experienced, technically capable, professional practitioner who complies with all legal business requirements, has appropriate insurance and who is willing to agree to the mandatory “Code of Professional Practice” and to the requirement to continually improve their photographic skills by committing to continue their professional development.